ankitk2109/Projects/Handwritten Digit & Gender Classification/README.md

 ![image](https://user-images.githubusercontent.com/26432753/72310775-9318af80-367a-11ea-8f24-86ad9b13a45a.png)

 When C is low the model considers few misclassification and when gamma is high it considers values that are only nearby to the plane/line.
 Hence in the above output C was very low and gamma was high causing digits to be miss classified.
-Each digit is classified as [3], whereas the digits are 2,4,5,8 and 9.
+Each digit is classified as, whereas the digits are 2,4,5,8 and 9.

 ![image](https://user-images.githubusercontent.com/26432753/72310818-ae83ba80-367a-11ea-8160-df8e3dd84ad9.png)